From idea to live product

 You manage the conversation itself.
 You know when to start fresh, how to carry forward what matters, and why a clean session with good context beats a long session with a full memory.

 Human skill: Design thinking.
-You work backward from the outcome and design the system to produce it.
+You work backward from the outcome.

 You document your best AI processes into reusable workflows.
 Your results are consistent because the system is consistent.
 You build infrastructure that compounds.